Position Definitions (Policy 7000)

 2.1.2C Resident Directors

-A position within Student Residential Life responsible for administering resident halls with a portion of their compensation being room and board.
+A position within Student Residential Life responsible for administering resident halls with a portion of their compensation being food and housing.

 2.2 Professional Staff Positions